Qixiaomao/video-caption-algorithm/README.md

 ![alt text](image-1.png)

+# Video Captioning System Based on ViT and GPT-2

+This repository contains the implementation code for the paper: **"Design and Implementation of a Multi-Modal Video Captioning System Based on ViT and GPT-2"**.

+## 📂 Project Structure
+(这里简单解释一下你那些乱七八糟的文件夹是干嘛的，显得很有条理)
+- `src/`: Core implementation of the video captioning model.
+- `scripts/`: Experimental scripts for data preprocessing and testing.
+- `Ui/`: Front-end interface code (Chainlit/React).
+- `tools/`: Utility scripts for video frame extraction.

+## ⚠️ Note on Pre-trained Models and Datasets
+Due to GitHub's file size limits, the **pre-trained model weights (checkpoints)** and **large video datasets** are NOT included in this repository.
+- **Checkpoints:** The system relies on ViT and GPT-2 weights.
+- **Data:** The training data (e.g., MSVD/MSR-VTT) is excluded.

-# Video Captioning System with ViT + GPT-2 and Chainlit Front-end
+## Video Captioning System with ViT + GPT-2 and Chainlit Front-end

 This repository contains the full implementation of my Master's graduation project:
 **An end-to-end Video Captioning System integrating a ViT-based video encoder, GPT-2 text decoder, and a Chainlit-powered front-end for interactive inference.**